 2nd Fastest-Growing School District in Texas

-Forney ISD serves 12,215 students and is guided by progressive leadership and talented educators.
-The District’s facilities include two 5A High Schools, two Middle Schools, seven Elementary Schools, two Intermediate Schools, and one Academic/Early Childhood Center.
-Enrollment is projected to reach approximately 14,117 students in 2023-24 and will continue to rise to 17,387 by 2028-29.
-In anticipation, the District prepared a four-year plan and purchased 230 acres in northwest Forney with the school board’s approval to expand their footprint of high quality educational offerings.
+Forney ISD serves more than 16,000 students and is guided by progressive leadership and talented educators.
+The District’s facilities include two high schools (one 6A and one 5A), three Middle Schools, three Intermediate Schools, nine Elementary Schools, and one Academic/Early Childhood Center.
+Enrollment is projected to reach approximately 21,304 students in 2024-25 and is expected to continue to rise to nearly 35,000 by 2030-31.
+In anticipation of the growth, the District has passed two bond referendums (in 2019 and 2022; outlined below) that includes new facilities, expansions to existing facilities, and land to expand their footprint of high quality educational offerings.

-2019 – With a 73% voter approval, residents of Forney passed a $623 million facilities bond issue to build needed new schools/campuses, expand some of FISD’s existing schools, and construct a career/technology center that will become a satellite campus of Texas Tech University.
+2019 - With a 73% voter approval, residents of Forney passed a $623 million facilities bond issue to build needed new schools/campuses, expand some of FISD’s existing schools, and construct a career/technology center that will become a satellite campus of Texas Tech University (the Keith Bell Opportunity Central or The OC).
+Forney ISD will complete projects from the 2019 bond referendum by Fall 2024.

-2021 – Projected opening of the Jerry and Helen Griffin Elementary School in the Devonshire community, along with the Tony Jackson Middle School and Tim Rhodes Intermediate School.
-The two latter campuses will share core facilities, saving the District $4 million.
+2021 - Three new campuses opened: Jerry and Helen Griffin Elementary School in the Devonshire community, Tony Jackson Middle School and Tim Rhodes Intermediate School.
+The two latter campuses share core facilities, which saved the District $4 million.

-2022 – Don R. Willett Elementary is slated to open its doors in Forney’s Gateway community, and the new O.B.
-Johnson Elementary campus will be located in the Overland Grove development.
+2022 - Two new campuses opened: Don R. Willett Elementary is located in Forney’s Gateway community and the new O.B.
+Johnson Elementary campus is located in the Overland Grove development.

 Inspiration & Innovation (Inspiring our Future Workforce)